Pi-top raises $16 million for modular PCs that teach you how to code

 “This latest round of funding reflects the value of the company’s vision and strategic direction as we strive to transform education through learning by making,” added Lozano.
 “We will use the investment to continue to expand our capabilities in manufacturing, marketing, sales, and operations to drive our global growth.”

-As things stand, Pi-top says it has manufactured more than 100,000 devices and that its products are in more than 2 thousand schools around the world.
+Pi-top says it has already manufactured more than 100,000 devices and that its products are in more than 2,000 schools around the world.

 Makers

-The DIY makers market is big business.
+The DIY maker market is big business.
 Fellow London startup Kano raised $28 million last year to push out its DIY computing kits to thousands of North American retailers.
 Elsewhere, San Francisco-based Piper announced a $7.6 million funding round to expand its DIY computer kits for kids.

 A common thread permeating all these startups is Raspberry Pi, which provides the computing behind all the action.
 This also draws attention to the close correlation between hardware and software, as it teaches kids (or anyone) the fundamentals of building technology products.
 Underscoring this correlation, the Raspberry Pi Foundation merged with coding club network CoderDojo last year.